bwindsor22/DS-II-HW-3/README.md

 3.1) Write a preorder traversal which will prints all the leaves of a tree.
 A leaf is a node that has no children, i.e. node.left is null and node.right is null.
 This should be a normal preorder traversal, except that only some nodes are printed.

 3.2) Write an inorder traversal which prints the values of the tree from right to left.
+In class, we looked at an inorder traversal, left to right.